 Match: Gentlemen, ladies...
 Barbara: I think they're all guys.

 A lieutenant at the Gotham police department.
 Unlike most incarnations, he starts off as very anti-Batman, believing that he's a lawbreaker just like the villains he fights.
 However, he isn't unreasonable and is willing to work with Batman in a pinch.
+After being credited with ending Gotham's black out and the police commissioner being killed, Gordon is promoted to commissioner.

 Sherlock Scan: Applied when investigating a crime scene to track down Batman.